 In 1949, Schaefer quit his newspaper job to write full-time.
 Several of his short stories appeared in various periodicals and other papers, such as Argosy, Bluebook, Boy's Life, Collier's, Fresco, Gunsmoke, Holiday, and the Saturday Evening Post.
 'Sergeant Houck', originally published in Collier's, was filmed under the title Trooper Hook (1957) by Charles Marquis Warren, starring Joel McCrea, Barbara Stanwyck and Earl Holliman.
 The title song was sung by Tex Ritter.
 Robert Wise's film Tribute to a Bad Man (1956), starring James Cagney, was based on Schaefer's short story 'Jeremy Rodock'.
 Narrated by a young man, it tells of a ruthless rancher, "a hanging man when it came to horse thieves", who is determined to get back a stolen heard of mares and revenge the rustlers' cruelty.
 The story was first collected in Big Range (1953).

-(1950).
-Schaefer dedicated the book to his son: "To Carl, for my first son, my
+the book to his son: "To Carl, for my first son, my first book."
+Shane

-movie with the same title.
-However, the setting in Shane
+inspired George Stevens's movie with the same title.
+However, the

 at the Starrett's homestead was "about a day's ride from Sheridan", but